Fraternization in the United States Military

 The MCM goes on to offer further explanation of the offense:

 In general.
 The gist of this offense is a violation of the custom of the armed forces against fraternization.
-Not all contact or association between officers and enlisted persons is an offense.
+Not all contact or association between officers and enlisted persons is an offense, even if adultery is involved.
 Whether the contact or association in question is an offense depends on the surrounding circumstances.
 Factors to be considered include whether the conduct has compromised the chain of command, resulted in the appearance of partiality, or otherwise undermined good order, discipline, authority, or morale.
 The acts and circumstances must be such as to lead a reasonable person experienced in the problems of military leadership to conclude that the good order and discipline of the armed forces has been prejudiced by their tendency to compromise the respect of enlisted persons for the professionalism, integrity, and obligations of an officer.

 Regulations.
-Regulations, directives, and orders may also govern conduct between officer and enlisted personnel on both a service-wide and a local basis.
+Regulations, directives, and orders may also govern conduct between an officer and enlisted personnel on both a service-wide and a local basis.
 Relationships between enlisted persons of different ranks, or between officers of different ranks may be similarly covered.
 Violations of such regulations, directives, or orders may be punishable under Article 92.

 Problems with Using the UCMJ